Delta just took a page out of Google Flights‘ book. And that’s not a bad thing – far from it.

 Check out the new Delta Discover Map for yourself!

-This new tool was created by the Delta team and xCheck.
+This new tool was created by the Delta team, xCheck, and Smartvel.
 And it’s clearly inspired by Google Flights Explore, one of our favorite and underrated features of Google Flights.
 Just as with Google Flights Explore, you can easily spin your way through the Delta map in search of the cheapest prices if you’re not set on where you want to go.
 You can also easily zoom in on a specific region by picking from North America; Central and South America or the Caribbean; Europe, Africa, and the Middle East; or Asia and Australia.

 But in some ways, this map goes even farther than even Google Flights Explore.
 Chiefly, it also allows you to search for the best deals booking with SkyMiles rather than cash.
 That’s huge, as it could potentially take some of the guesswork (and luck) out of finding the best Delta SkyMiles flash sales.
 American has a similar award search map, but this one is arguably even better.